 Burst speed concept

-Burst is a technology that is part of Splynx bandwidth manager.
+Burst is a technology that is a part of Splynx bandwidth manager.
 It's supported by Mikrotik RouterOS devices.
-Splynx can create speed limits with burst option via Radius protocol or via API.
+In Splynx, it is possible to create speed limits with burst option via Radius protocol or via API.

-The Burst concept allows customers to transfer data at a higher rate/speed than that which is specified in their tariff plan but only for a certain time period.
-When configured, this concept is applied when the average-rate of a queue for the last burst-time (seconds) is smaller than the burst-threshold value.
-Once the average rate of a queue reaches or exceeds the value of the burst-threshold within the burst-time, this function is stopped and the customer's data transfer speeds reverts back to the intended speed of their tariff plan.
+The Burst concept allows customers to transfer data at higher rate/speed than specified in their tariff plan but only for a certain period of time.
+After configuration, this concept is applied when the average-rate of a queue for the last burst-time (seconds) is smaller than the burst-threshold value.
+Once the average rate of a queue reaches or exceeds the value of the burst-threshold within the burst-time, this function is stopped and the customer's data transfer speed reverts back to the intended speed of their tariff plan.

 When burst is applied, the burst-limit value replaces the max-limit value inside the queue.

-burst-limit (set in %): it is the maximal upload & download speed customers can obtain when the burst feature is enabled.
-It is configured based on a percentage(%) of the speed, of the tariff plan.
-For example, if a customer has a 2 Mbps plan and the burst-limit in Splynx is set to 100%, the customer will obtain burst speeds of 4 Mbps.
-Whereas, if the burst-limit in Splynx is set to 50%, the customer will obtain burst speeds of 3 Mbps instead of the original 2 Mbps of the plan.
+burst-limit (set in %): it is the maximum upload & download speed customers can obtain when the burst feature is enabled.
+It is configured basing on a percentage(%) of the speed in the tariff plan.
+For example, if a customer has a 2 Mbps plan and the burst-limit in Splynx is set to 100%, the customer will obtain burst speed of 4 Mbps.
+Whereas, if the burst-limit in Splynx is set to 50%, the customer will obtain burst speed of 3 Mbps instead of the original 2 Mbps in the plan.

 burst-threshold (set in %): Burst technology always compares the average speed with the threshold.
 When the average reaches the threshold, burst is disabled.
 Like the burst-limit we also define the threshold in percentage(%) within Splynx.
 For example, if we set the burst threshold to 80% of a 2 Mbps plan, the threshold speed value will be set to 1.6 Mbps.
 Therefore, burst will be deactivated when the average speed, during burst-time, reaches 1.6 Mbps.